Why bother calculating ROI?

 1. Using a business loan as investment capital

 If you need working capital to make the most of your investment, a business loan can help.
-Many opportunities come with a tight deadline, which means traditional funding avenues (like the big four banks) aren’t viable.
+Many opportunities come with a tight deadline, which means traditional funding options (like the big four banks) aren’t viable.
 Fortunately, you can secure funds up to $250,000 from Moula in as little as 24 hours, and the application only takes 10 minutes.

 But before you take out a loan, it’s important to ensure your investment will still net you a positive ROI.
 Because we believe in transparent lending, we don’t charge any hidden fees, so using our business loan calculator will give you an accurate estimate of the total cost of a loan.
 You can then use that figure to estimate your ROI – just one of the ways we’re helping good businesses grow.